 Best Practices for Building Secure Systems and Networks

-INFT2031 Systems and Network Administration or COMP2240 Operating Systems
+INFT2031 Systems and Network Administration or COMP2240 Operating Systems or ELEC2720 Introduction to Embedded Computing.

 Written Assignment: Assignment 1